 Yes, you can outsource the whole cyber security service or even some of its functions; it totally depends on your industry sector, requirements, and your security skillset.

-Whereas, to have a detailed answer to this question, it is important to analyse your organisation’s skillsets and worthwhile asking this to yourself, “Is cyber security something we can do in-house in our business?”
+Whereas, to have a detailed answer to this question, it is important to analyse your organisation’s skillsets and worthwhile asking to yourself, “Is cyber security something we can do in-house in our business?”

 If yes, then identify and classify which security areas can be handled in-house and what resources would be needed.
 Then, further, expand your analysis by determining the cost of in-house cyber security management.
+A managed security service provider already has this skill-set ranging from security incident analysis to security architecture to help with most of the cyber security aspects.

 For instance, how many resources would you need and their cost in terms of salary and other benefits, what security solutions or tools would be required to process security assessments, what expertise level would be needed to perform any task, etc.